 The difference between people earning a college degree and people earning successful legal cases is that 100% who try could earn a college degree, but only 50% of those who try can "win" what they're asking for in family court decisions.
 Is it any wonder people drop out?

 But, what in the world could keep them in the game, you might ask.

 Members of Life Winks® and independent parents everywhere are helping bridge the lack of representation gap in several ways.
 One way is by reporting on the state of the unrepresented, the other is by a comprehensive new network of services - including virtual, individual, and group support.

 Here are some interesting facts about what else is going on in grave "family" law practices - The state of unrepresented families and categories of unrepresented and underrepresented family members:

 1. Court percentages involving children.
 In Missouri dissolution of marriage cases involving children, it's roughly 80%.
 Dissolution of marriage cases without children involved: 20%.

 2. Dissolution of marriage cases where one family member is represented, while the other party not represented (numerically +1 v -1, or "plus one versus minus one"):

 People who unfortunately find themselves in category 2, whether willingly or against their will, experience a standing judicial difference of 2.
-Two times x'd.
+They feel two times x'd.
 Nothing most people express concern about.
-Even if they do, those concerns are easily dismissed.
+Even when they do, those concerns are easily dismissed.

 5. One family members is represented times two and the other party is represented (+2 v +1):